Calibration of the strain amplitude recorded with DAS using a strainmeter array: Data and data processing

 The installation of DAS cables as shown in Fig.~\ref{fig:BFOfloorplan} was used for recording from May 22, 2022 until March 13, 2023.
 The IU was moved on February 7, 2023 from the laboratory to the electronics vault in the mine (see Fig.~\ref{fig:BFOfloorplan} and Figs.~\SMRfigmapzoomA{} and \SMRfigmapzoomB{} in the supplemental material for additional details).
 In both, \Lanton{} and \Lvorstollen{}, we focus on four almost colocated read-out locations that are separated by 5~m to 15~m.
 In all cases, the section of gauge length completely falls into the \Lanton\ or \Lvorstollen{}, such that the strain recordings are representative of the azimuth of these gallery sections.

 From the GEOFON catalog \citep{quinteros2020} we find 84 earthquakes with moment magnitude larger than 6 in the recording time period.
 21 of them show a maximum strain amplitude of larger than 1\,\Unstrain{} in a visual inspection, which is considered large enough to provide a sufficient signal-to-noise ratio in the DAS data.
 For 19 of the events DAS data is available and allows an analysis.
+Their backazimuths (BAZ) cover all directions with an azimuthal gap of \degree{107} (BAZ between \azimuth{110} and \azimuth{217}).
 Event characteristics are detailed in the supplementary material (see Table~\SMRtabUsedEvents{}).
 The largest amplitudes are found in the surface wave train.
 For body-waves, the horizontal strain amplitude is the smaller the steeper the ray incidence.

 The strongest signals are recorded from the main shocks (Mw~7.7 and Mw~7.6) of the Kahramanmaraş earthquake sequence \citep{melgar2023} on February 6th 2023.
 Their body-wave signals have large enough amplitude of a few \Unstrain{} to be included in the analysis.
 This is due to the larger earthquake magnitude and the smaller epicentral distance (\degree{23}), compared to the other analyzed events in this study, which both result in rather large amplitude in general.
 In the set of analyzed events their surface waves provide by far the largest strain amplitudes of about 130\,\Unstrain{} and about 250\,\Unstrain{}, respectively, as measured by the Invar-wire strainmeters in the investigated frequency band of 0.05\,Hz to 0.1\,Hz.